tshepang/blog/content/recent movies 2007-11-05.md

 crime lord) while *Underground*, a dark comedy full of implausible events, is totally eccentric, made interesting by its varied characters, especially the romantic interest and the evil liar who later becomes an esteemed politician.
-It\'s interesting that the I found *Underground* too eccentric, and therefore irritating, but only after the first time watching it.
+It's interesting that the I found *Underground* too eccentric, and therefore irritating, but only after the first time watching it.